 Yet, an S/4HANA transformation is still a significant decision for any organization.
 It can be fraught with competing priorities and decisions.
-Investment is crucial for the digital transformation but realizing the benefits is complex.
+Investment is crucial for the digital transformation, but realizing the benefits is complex.

-Undoubtedly, migrating to S/4HANA enables organizations to adopt industry standards and best practices while minimizing dependencies on custom code.
+Migrating to S/4HANA enables organizations to adopt industry standards and best practices while minimizing dependencies on custom code.
 How much custom code is reduced depends on an organization’s use of industry standards in their current ECC environment and the competitive advantage gained from customizations (or IP).

-It is easy to continue using the same processes as you have for the last five, 10 or more years and delay change for budget, timing, or resources.
+It is easy to continue using the same processes you have for the last five, 10 or more years and delay change for budget, timing, or resources.
 Antiquated systems can feel safe.

 However, many organizations see the benefits in simplifying their business capabilities and investing in the next generation of ERP.
-For some, migrating to S/4HANA enables the business to keep pace in a competitive or constantly changing markets.
+For some, migrating to S/4HANA enables the business to keep pace in competitive or constantly changing markets.